 GENERAL CONDITIONS

-All buildings, parking areas, driveways, walkways, landscaping and all other site features associated with this Special Permit/Site Plan Approval shall be located and constructed consistent with the Plan Set entitled “The Northland Newton Development” dated April 12, 2019 and as amended, dated, September 3, 2019 containing 109 sheets (the “Project Master Plans”) which are more particularly identified in Exhibit A and are hereby incorporated by reference.
+All buildings, parking areas, driveways, walkways, landscaping and all other site features associated with this Special Permit/Site Plan Approval shall be located and constructed consistent with the Plan Set entitled “The Northland Newton Development” dated April 12, 2019 and as amended September 3, 2019, and the image and map set entitled “Select Design Elements from Submitted Documents and Hearing Presentations” dated October 24, 2019 (collectively the “Project Master Plans”) which are more particularly identified in Exhibit A and are hereby incorporated by reference.
 No changes to the Project are permitted unless they are consistent with the Project Master Plans as set forth in Conditions #7 through 10.

 All buildings, parking areas, driveways, walkways, landscaping and all other site features associated with this Special Permit/Site Plan Approval shall be located and constructed consistent with the City of Newton Design Guidelines for the Northland Newton Development, dated September 11, 2019 (the “Design Guidelines”), which are on file with the Department of Planning and Development, the Inspectional Services Department, and the City Clerk.